 Jensen and Meckling (1976) propound the use of stock ownership as a mechanism to align the divergent interests of agents and principals.
-However, with stock ownership, a change in share prices would result in a change in the wealth of agents, hence the agents may be induced to undertake earnings manipulation (Petrou & Procopiou, 2016; Hass et al., 2016b).
+However, with stock ownership, a change in share prices would result in a change in the wealth of agents, hence the agents may be induced to undertake earnings manipulation (Petrou and Procopiou 2016; Hass et al. 2016b).
 Therefore, it is vital to understand the impact of directors' shareholding on FSF.
 Empirical evidence on the efficacy of stock-based compensation is inconclusive.
-Bhagat and Bolton (2008), Kosnik (1987), Kosnik (1990), and Hambrick and Jackson (2000) argue in favour of stock ownership by directors/executives.
+Bhagat and Bolton (2008), and Hambrick and Jackson (2000) argue in favour of stock ownership.
 However, Rose et al. (2013) state that stock ownership can affect the objectivity and independence of the directors.
 Martin et al. (2019) also question the ethics of equity incentives and conclude that CEOs can resort to pension underfunding in order to obviate any risk to stock price and thereby to their option wealth.
+Similarly, Cheng and Warfield (2005) conclude that equity incentives to managers incentivise them to indulge in earnings management.
+Bergstresser and Philippon (2006) argue that CEOs whose compensation is more closely tied to the share price, via stock and options, are more likely to indulge in earnings management.
+Davidson (2022) report that equity incentives of executives at fraud firms are stronger as compared to those of executives, in similar roles, at no-fraud firms.